google-marketing-solutions/crystalvalue/README.md

-# crystalvalue
+# Crystalvalue

 ## Overview

-Crystalvalue is a best practice comprehensive framework for running end-to-end LTV solutions leveraging Cloud AutoML.
-It provides best in class templates to support data scientists in building and iteratively improving their LTV models, enabling them to turn around LTV projects at pace.
+Crystalvalue is a best practice comprehensive framework for running end-to-end LTV solutions leveraging Google Cloud Vertex AI AutoML.
+It provides templates to support data scientists in building and iteratively improving their LTV models, enabling them to turn around LTV projects at pace.

 ## Problem statement

 LTV is one of the most common marketing use-cases we support clients on.
 While we have plenty of resources on the topic e.g. code, part solutions and presentations, there is no single comprehensive framework which covers all the component parts of an LTV project.
 As a result, data scientists often start from scratch and end up delivering solutions that do not follow best practice and in many cases do not create impact as they are not activated.

 ## Solution description